Guide

 According to Microsoft's Ignite 2024 announcement, nearly 70% of the Fortune 500 use Microsoft 365 Copilot alone — meaning overall Microsoft 365 adoption is even higher.
 That means most enterprise calendar workflows hit the Graph API sooner or later.
 And the Graph API isn't casual.
 You register an Azure AD application, configure delegated permissions like Calendars.ReadWrite, handle OAuth2 token exchange with PKCE, then call GET /me/events with a Bearer token.
 That's four steps before your first query.

-Application permissions (the daemon/service auth flow) require a different grant type entirely, and according to Microsoft's Graph API calendar documentation, most calendar operations need delegated permissions unless you're building a background service with admin consent.
-The Nylas CLI collapses all of this into nylas init.
+Application permissions (the daemon/service auth flow) require a different grant type entirely.
+Per Microsoft Graph calendar permissions, most read/write calendar operations need delegated permissions unless you are building a background service with admin consent, and Graph itself enforces a 10,000-request-per-10-minute ceiling per mailbox.
+The Nylas CLI collapses the auth, scope, and throttling work into nylas init.

 Graph API vs. Nylas CLI